Get all the latest data for Riga

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Central Statistical Bureau of Latvia (House Price Index) It's Latvia's official statistics agency, making it the baseline for tracking national and Riga-specific price movements.
+Central Statistical Bureau of Latvia (House Price Index) It's Latvia's official statistics agency, so it's the baseline for what prices are doing nationally.
 We use it to anchor the direction and pace of Latvia-wide house price growth through late 2025 and into 2026.
-We treat it as the ground truth and then layer Riga-specific market color on top.
+We treat it as the "ground truth" and then layer Riga-specific market data on top.

-Colliers Baltics Residential Report Colliers is a major international real estate consultancy with formal research methodology and local teams across the Baltics.
-We use it to describe Riga's 2024 to 2025 cycle, including activity levels, supply dynamics, and stabilization signals.
-We also use its forward-looking supply notes to assess new-build availability in early 2026.
+Colliers Baltics (Residential Report, Riga 2024) Colliers is a major international consultancy with a formal research methodology and local Baltic teams.
+We use it to describe Riga's 2024-2025 market cycle: activity levels, supply pipeline, and stabilization signals.
+We also use its forward-looking supply notes to assess new-build availability heading into 2026.

-ARCO Real Estate Market Reports ARCO is a major Latvian real estate and valuation firm that publishes recurring, detailed market reports on specific segments.
-We use it to ground our understanding of what Riga's mass-market standard-type apartments are doing, since that's the biggest and most liquid segment.
-We also use it to avoid over-indexing on only prime center neighborhoods.
+ARCO Real Estate (Standard-type Apartment Overview, Riga) ARCO is a major Latvian real estate and valuation firm that publishes recurring, data-rich market reports.
+We use it to ground what Riga's mass-market apartments (the biggest segment) are actually doing in terms of prices and transactions.
+We also use it to avoid over-indexing on only prime or center neighborhoods.

-LSM (Latvian Public Broadcasting) It's Latvia's public broadcaster citing official project actors and deadlines, providing reliable infrastructure timeline information.
-We use it to time-stamp major demand catalysts like the Rail Baltica Riga Central Station works through 2026.
+LSM / Latvian Public Media (Rail Baltica updates) It's Latvia's public broadcaster citing official project actors and deadlines, which makes it a reliable infrastructure source.
+We use it to time-stamp the Rail Baltica demand catalyst around Riga Central Station through 2026.
 We connect it to which districts around the center are likely to see spillover demand.